How to showcase your TGP experience on your resume

 The vast skills and knowledge needed for future jobs is rapidly changing.
 You want to strategically demonstrate you have skills beyond technical capabilities and your education.
 HR managers call these things soft skills, leadership capabilities, creativity, emotional intelligence, adapatability and resiliency.
 These aren't typically things you state directly on your resume, but can be indirectly inferred through your unique experiences and on the cover letter.
 Many of these muscles were flexed on your GREEN Program through the leadership adventures, group Capstone work, connecting with experts and professors from different cultures, etc. This is why TGP is so valuable on your resume becasue it can bring out these desirable traits!
 Check out the below image from the Future of Jobs Report by the World Economic Forum demonstrating the change in desirable 21st century skills for not so future jobs.

 Design not your thing?
 Check out this easy to use, free program with modern design templates: CANVA.COM

 More resume & job search tips

-If you want some feeback on your resume, let's chat!
-Shoot me an email with your current resume, and any opportuniuties you are interested in.
-You can also post on the LinkedIn Career Hub, or Facebook group for feedback from your peers.
+If you want some feeback on your resume, reach out to our team!
+Shoot us an email with your current resume, and any opportunities you are interested in.
+You can also post on the TGP LinkedIn Alumni Network group for feedback from your peers.
 Happy job hunting!